Broche de Oro

 Broche de Oro is a 2012 Puerto Rican comedy film directed by Raúl Marchand Sánchez, starring Jacobo Morales, Adrián García, Diego de la Texera and Luis Omar O'Farrill.
-The film became the highest-grossing Puerto Rican film of all time.
+The film became the highest-grossing Puerto Rican film of 2012 and of all time.

 Plot

 Carlos (Luis Omar O'Farrill) is an aspiring surfer, whose father, Alberto (Carlos Esteban Fonseca), disapproves of his passion.
-They both visit Alberto's father, Rafael (Jacobo Morales), at the Catholic retirement home he lives in.
+They both visit Alberto's father, Rafael (Jacobo Morales), at the Catholic retirement home where he lives in.
 Carlos is left with his grandfather and friends Pablo (Diego de la Texera) and Anselmo (Adrián García), whom Pablo nicknames "Elmo".
-Alberto later picks up Carlos and tells Rafael he and Carlos are moving to Orlando for his job, leaving Rafael speechless.
+Alberto later picks up Carlos and abruptly breaks the news to Rafael of their move to Orlando for his job, leaving Rafael speechless.
 After leaving the retirement home and realizing what little time he has before he moves, Carlos calls Rafael later that night to invite him and his elder friends to a road trip to Loíza for a surfing competition and for Rafael to show him the family land.
 Early the next morning, the elders manage to sneak out of the retirement home through the kitchen and head out with Carlos driving his father's car.
 After realizing their absence, the Madre Superiora of the retirement home (Marian Pabón) recurs to the help of Noberto (Luis Raúl), the home's security guard, to find the elders and bring them back.

 Meanwhile, arriving at the Medina family's land, Rafael shows Carlos the tree where the ashes of his wife are buried and leave afterwards for lunch at a nearby restaurant run by Margarita (Carmen Nydia Velázquez), a single mother whom Rafael helped her give birth before he retired from medicine, and her adult son Julio (Michael Stuart).
 Margarita develops a crush towards Anselmo, to which he does not reciprocate at first.
 Carlos, Rafael, Anselmo and Pablo head to Aviones Beach for the surfing competition, where Carlos meets Manolo (Willie Carrasco), another competitor, his girlfriend, Sofía (Maria Coral Otero Soto), and her friend, Wanda (Odalis Carela).
 Having placed second, Carlos and the elders leave for a nearby bar run by Coco Galore (Sara Pastor), a French former porn actress and Pablo's film partner in such films, whose stage name was Chi-Chi Le Grand.
 Sofía and Wanda join Carlos at the bar where Manolo interrupts her and leaves the establishment angrily after punching Carlos and later puncturing the tires of Alberto's car.